 - Moderately active (moderate exercise/3-5 days a week): BMR x 1.55

 - Very active (hard exercise/6-7 days a week): BMR x 1.725

-Your final number indicates the number of calories you need each day to maintain your weight.
+Your TDEE indicates the number of calories you need to consume each day to maintain your weight.
 The more you weigh, the more calories it takes to maintain your weight.
-Furthermore, as you lose weight, your body will require fewer calories, so your BMR needs to be readjusted.
+Furthermore, as you lose weight, your body will require fewer calories, so your BMR and TDEE needs to be re-adjusted.
 A pound of weight equals 3500 calories.
-In other words, in order to lose one pound a week, you need to eat 3500 calories less.
-For example, if your BMR number is 2000, eating 500 calories less a day (or 1500 calories a day), will help you lose one pound a week.
+In order to lose one pound a week, you need to eat 3500 calories less each week.
+For example, if your TDEE is 2000, eating 500 calories less a day will help you lose one pound a week.
 As a general rule, you should not consume below 1200 calories a day.

 Combining Diet and Exercise for weight loss

 If you don’t have enough wiggle room with your calories, and you feel like it will take forever to lose weight, don’t despair!
 You can speed up the weight loss by burning additional calories through exercise.
 Ideally, you should use a combination of diet and exercise.
 If your goal is to lose two pounds a week, you would have to eat 500 fewer calories a day and burn an additional 500 calories through exercise.
 This would put you in a 1000 calorie deficit each day (7000 calorie deficit a week) resulting in two pounds of weight loss.